Ehyiah/ux-quill/docs/guide/modules/index.md

 - You can add/customize quill modules in this option field.
 - You can create your own modules classes, they need to implement the ``ModuleInterface`` and add the name and options properties.
 - Some modules are automatically loaded when they are needed in fields.
-- For quill built-in modulesn you can also configure them directly in your PHP form based on quill official documentaion: https://quilljs.com/docs/modules

 Example of how to use modules: